 This programme is not pass or fail, it's about developing your leadership and management skills.
-However, you must complete all 3 phases to complete the programme and gain a certificate of completion.
+However, you must complete all 3 phases to complete the programme.
 To achieve this you must also complete the self-assessment tool on the PGVLE, keep a reflective log of activities completed, and demonstrate appropriate learning from your QIP.
 These activities, and what you have learnt, should be discussed with your Educational Supervisor, who will document the discussions in your training portfolio.
 There are also mandatory evaluations within the PGVLE modules that need to be completed before attending face-to-face sessions.